Ex-Barclays boss raises $325 million with new venture, looks to Africa

 That presented an opportunity, they said, to make an acquisition that could be developed into a financial institution "to support economic growth and strengthen financial systems in Africa".

-Arnold Ekpe, former chief executive of pan-African lender Ecobank Transnational (ETI.LG), will chair the Atlas Mara board which will include Diamond and Thakkar alongside Tonye Cole, co-founder of Sahara Group, and Rachel Robbins, lead lawyer for the World Bank's International Finance Corporation.
+Arnold Ekpe, former chief executive of pan-African lender Ecobank Transnational, will chair the Atlas Mara board which will include Diamond and Thakkar alongside Tonye Cole, co-founder of Sahara Group, and Rachel Robbins, lead lawyer for the World Bank's International Finance Corporation.

 Diamond left Barclays in July 2012.
-It was the first bank fined for its involvement in Libor rate-rigging, but since then Switzerland's UBS UBSN.VX, Royal Bank of Scotland (RBS.L) and Dutch lender Rabobank RABO.UL have received bigger fines.
+It was the first bank fined for its involvement in Libor rate-rigging, but since then Switzerland's UBS, Royal Bank of Scotland and Dutch lender Rabobank have received bigger fines.

 Diamond was praised for building up Barclays' investment bank into a global power over more than a decade before taking over as chief executive in 2011.
 However, evidence of a strained relationship with regulators emerged following his departure with former Bank of England governor Mervyn King telling lawmakers the bank had been "sailing too close to the wind across a wide number of areas".

-Conditional dealings in Atlas Mara shares began on Tuesday.
+Conditional dealings in Atlas Mara shares begin on Tuesday.
 Citigroup acted as advisor on the IPO.

 (Editing by Sophie Walker)